Department of Anthropology

 Faculty Interests

 Faculty in the Department of Anthropology have active research programs in the United States and around the world.
-Research interests in cultural anthropology include anthropological theory, political economy, globalization, race and gender, Latino culture, linguistics, phonetics, sociolinguistics, and medical anthropology.
-Research interests in archaeology include hunter-gatherers, complex societies, iconography, ceramic and lithic analysis, Native American ethnohistory, paleoenvironment, geoarchaeology, experimental archaeology, and cultural resource management.
-Research interests in biological anthropology include modern human skeletal variation, bioarchaeology, paleopathology, primate behavioral ecology and conservation, and forensic anthropology.
+Research interests in cultural anthropology include history of anthropology, anthropological theory, applied anthropology, comparative ethnic studies, design, health, gender, globalization, identity, language, religion, science and technology studies, and social media.
+Research interests in archaeology include hunter-gatherers, complex societies, ceramic and lithic analysis, epigraphy, iconography, geoarchaeology, curation, international heritage, and cultural resource management.
+Research interests in biological anthropology include skeletal biology, bioarchaeology, forensic anthropology, paleopathology, dental anthropology, primate behavioral ecology, primate conservation, and quantitative methods.

 Laboratories and Centers

 The Department of Anthropology houses fully equipped laboratories and centers for training and research in cultural anthropology, archaeology, and biological anthropology.
+The innovative Anthropologies Lab (InnoAnth) provides opportunities for students and faculty to collaborate, learn and experiment with the innovative use of technologies and multimodal production in anthropological research.
 The Center for Archaeological Studies (CAS) provides student training in archaeological research in cultural resource management in Texas.
 The Archaeological Curation Facility (ACF) offers students curatorial training.
 The Center for the Arts and Symbolism in Ancient America (CASAA) is an academic center for students to study prehistoric works of ancient art in the Americas.
+The Anthropology Laboratory for Archaeological Research (ALAR) provides research space and equipment for students working onarchaeology in the Americas.
 The Forensic Anthropology Center at Texas State (FACTS) gives students hands-on experience with forensic casework, excavation and recovery methods, taphonomy and human decomposition, and laboratory analysis of human remains.

 Financial Assistance